CRAI — CRA International, Inc.

 3. Forward Guidance and Outlook

 - Fiscal 2026 Guidance: CRA expects revenue between $785 million and $805 million, with a non-GAAP EBITDA margin of 12.0% to 13.0%.
-Currency effects are anticipated to decrease reported revenue by approximately $5 million.
+Currency effects are anticipated to reduce reported revenue by approximately $5 million.

 4. Bad News, Challenges, or Points of Concern